Titanium nitride: Uses

 A well-known use for TiN coating is for edge retention and corrosion resistance on machine tooling, such as drill bits and milling cutters, often improving their lifetime by a factor of three or more.

-Because of TiN's metallic gold color, it is used to coat costume jewelry and automotive trim for decorative purposes.
-TiN is also widely used as a top-layer coating, usually with nickel (Ni) or chromium (Cr) plated substrates, on consumer plumbing fixtures and door hardware.
-As a coating it is used in aerospace and military applications and to protect the sliding surfaces of suspension forks of bicycles and motorcycles as well as the shock shafts of radio controlled cars.
-TiN is also used as a protective coating on the moving parts of many rifles and semi automatic firearms, as it is extremely durable.
-As well as being durable, it is also extremely smooth, making removing the carbon build up extremely easy.
-TiN is non-toxic, meets FDA guidelines and has seen use in medical devices such as scalpel blades and orthopedic bone saw blades where sharpness and edge retention are important.
+Because of the metallic gold color of TiN, this material is used to coat costume jewelry and automotive trim for decorative purposes.
+TiN is also widely used as a top-layer coating, usually with nickel- or chromium-plated substrates, on consumer plumbing fixtures and door hardware.
+As a coating, it is used in aerospace and military applications and to protect the sliding surfaces of suspension forks of bicycles and motorcycles, as well as the shock shafts of radio-controlled cars.
+TiN is also used as a protective coating on the moving parts of many rifles and semi-automatic firearms, as it is extremely durable.
+As well as being durable, it is also extremely smooth, making removing the carbon build-up extremely easy.
+TiN is non-toxic, meets FDA guidelines, and has seen use in medical devices such as scalpel blades and orthopedic bone-saw blades, where sharpness and edge retention are important.
 TiN coatings have also been used in implanted prostheses (especially hip replacement implants) and other medical implants.

 Though less visible, thin films of TiN are also used in microelectronics, where they serve as a conductive connection between the active device and the metal contacts used to operate the circuit, while acting as a diffusion barrier to block the diffusion of the metal into the silicon.
-In this context, TiN is classified as a "barrier metal" (electrical resistivity ~ 25 µΩ·cm), even though it is clearly a ceramic from the perspective of chemistry or mechanical behavior.
+In this context, TiN is classified as a "barrier metal" (electrical resistivity ~ 39 μΩ·cm), even though it is clearly a ceramic from the perspective of chemistry or mechanical behavior.
 Recent chip design in the 45 nm technology and beyond also makes use of TiN as a "metal" for improved transistor performance.
-In combination with gate dielectrics (e.g. HfSiO) that have a higher permittivity compared to standard SiO2 the gate length can be scaled down with low leakage, higher drive current and the same or better threshold voltage.
+In combination with gate dielectrics (e.g. HfSiO4) that have a higher permittivity compared to standard SiO2, the gate length can be scaled down with low leakage, higher drive current and the same or better threshold voltage.
 Additionally, TiN thin films are currently under consideration for coating zirconium alloys for accident-tolerant nuclear fuels.
 It is also used as a coating on some compression driver diaphragms to improve performance.

 Owing to their high biostability, TiN layers may also be used as electrodes in bioelectronic applications like in intelligent implants or in-vivo biosensors that have to withstand the severe corrosion caused by body fluids.
 TiN electrodes have already been applied in the subretinal prosthesis project as well as in biomedical microelectromechanical systems (BioMEMS).